 It's no secret that the top Pattaya Attractions include the Sanctuary of Truth, the Nong Nooch Tropical Garden, Elephant Village, Sriracha Tiger Zoo, Million Years Old Stone Park and Crocodile Farm, Mini Siam and Underwater World.
-There are also many more.
+There are also much more.

-So with all this in mind you have to see beyond all the sex, sunshine, sea, sand and shopping that Pattaya has to offer.
+So with all this in mind, you have to see beyond all the sex, sunshine, sea, sand and shopping that Pattaya has to offer.
 Because there are also amazing temples to view, including the Chinese Thai temple Sala Viharasien and the architectural masterpiece, Wat Yangsangwararam.

 Museums and art galleries are also the order of the day as are the most beautiful lush tropical gardens and rich orchid farms.
 And it doesn't stop there either.
 There is this fantastic viewpoint atop a hill from where you can enjoy panoramic views of the whole bay area as well as the city.

 Pattaya is also home to a sacred Buddha image at the Wat Khao Phra Bat Temple where five Buddha images are located.
 This particular temple is popular with local worshipers who come here to pay homage.
 It's up to you to go out there and discover all these things for yourself.

 The Sanctuary of Truth is probably one of the best Pattaya attractions which are ever so close to the hustle and bustle of this popular seaside resort, you could easily walk there from your beach front hotel.
 The sanctuary is situated on the northern shoreline overlooking Palm Beach at Rachvate Cape, Tambon Naklea.